Gosport and Cosham lines: Gosport branch

 The construction of the branch from Bishopstoke had cost £404,271, or 25% more than the estimated cost.
 A train service of two fast, four mixed and two goods trains daily was operated; two mixed trains ran on Sundays.
 Through carriages avoided a change of trains at Bishopstoke on some services.
-Intending Isle of Wight passengers from London transferred from Gosport to the Quebec Tavern, Portsmouth, before embarking on the Portsmouth & Ryde Steam Company's vessel, the Union, which made five daily return trips to Ryde.
+Intending Isle of Wight passengers from London transferred from Gosport to the Quebec Tavern, Portsmouth, before embarking on the Portsmouth and Ryde Steam Company's vessel, the Union, which made five daily return trips to Ryde.
 The 1841 daily summer service had been eight trips by two vessels, but when the Gosport branch opened they used a new pier there for six daily and four Sunday sailings, connecting with trains and crossing within half an hour.

 Royal Clarence Yard

 A large area within the Portsmouth fortifications was used for the supply of stores to naval vessels, and in 1831 this was formalised and the area was named the Royal Clarence Victualling Yard.

 In October 1844 the King of France, Louis Philippe I, made a state visit to Windsor.
 He arrived from France at Portsmouth in the French steamer Gomer, and disembarked at the Victualling Yard, on 8 October.
 Prince Albert met him there and they travelled together by special train to Farnborough, and then by road to Windsor Castle where Queen Victoria received him.
 On 14 October 1844 King Louis Philippe made the return journey from Farnborough to Gosport, accompanied by the Queen and Prince Albert.
 On arrival at Gosport station, they drove to the victualing yard to embark for France.